acm-ucr/documentation/docs/react/components.md

 # Components

+React components are code blocks representing UI elements.
+Every website has complex UI that can be broken down into smaller and reusable components.
+These components could be pages, buttons, navigation bar, etc.

 ## Creating a Component

 React components are written in `JSX` files.
 ACM @ UCR's naming convention requires `JSX` files to be in Pascal case.
 Components should also be named one word describing the component.